 Forgetting about homework is a thing of the past!
 Stay informed about deadlines, assignments, tests and quizzes.
-This year again, all teachers will be posting information about their classes, assignments and deadlines on the GHSD Moodle or via Google Classroom.
+This year again, all teachers will be posting information about their classes, assignments and deadlines on Google Classroom.
 Students and parents can access this information from any computer equipped with the Internet, and can be on top of time management and study planning.

 Student Email Use

-Students will all be issued an email account through Google Apps for Education.
-Students will access their email by visiting Gmail and entering firstname.lastname@example.org and the password they use for the Learning Commons.
+Students will all be issued an email account through GSuite (Formerly Google Apps for Education).
+Students will access their email by visiting Gmail and entering email@example.com and the password they use to log on to the computers at the school.

 Crowther Memorial is divided into three pods.
 Each pod is like a school unto itself.
 This allows for better communication between parents, teachers and students.
 It also allows students to have fewer teachers and, as such it provides an opportunity for teachers and students to get to know each other better.